 A-level: AAA preferably including geography

-If geography is not included, we would expect two A-levels from history, English, economics, sociology, a modern language, psychology, maths and biology.
+If geography is not offered, we would expect two from biology, economics, English, history, mathematics, a modern language, psychology and sociology.
+Offers do not include general studies or critical thinking.

 Access to HE Diploma